Measuring Temperature, Relative Humidity & Dewpoint

 Note: Typically, dewpoint calculators are designed to use temperatures in degrees Celcius (°C).
 To help calculate the dewpoint and relative humidity whilst using degrees Fahrenheit (°F) there is a temperature convertor in the middle of the calculator.

 Determining the %RH using ElcoCalc:

 To save time, the ElcoCalc app can be installed on to a smart phone.
-ElcoCalc allows you to input the Dry Bulb and Wet Bulb measurements and the Relative Humidity and Dew Point results will instantly appear.
-Temperatures can be inputted in either degrees Celcius (°C) or degrees Fahrenheit (°F).
-The app is free to download on Anroid and Apple devices and can be found in the Play Store and App Store.
+ElcoCalc allows you to input the dry bulb and bet bulb measurements and the relative humidity and dewpoint results will instantly appear.
+Temperatures can be inputted in either degrees Celsius (°C) or degrees Fahrenheit (°F).
+The app is free to download on Android and Apple devices and can be found in the Play Store and App Store.

 Whilst whirling hygrometers provide a good indication of the atmospheric conditions, due to their design, they do not provide the coating inspector with the localised data of the conditions at the surface of the substrate which is to be coated.